MSCI-245-342/hw-wordgame-on-rails/hw-instructions.md

 Modify your app so that when a user creates a new game, they also set the number of allowed wrong guesses.
 The HTML form should default to 7 wrong guesses, but allow the user to edit this input field and change it to some other value.
 If the user inputs a value less than 0, or something other than a number, your app sends them back to /game/new and displays a message that says they must enter a number 0 or larger.
 You may not use javascript.

 # Submit Your Work

++ Commit your repo and push to GitHub.

 + Create a Heroku app named rails-wordgame-watiamname, where watiamname is your WatIAM user name, and deploy your new game to that app.